All our ministries

 The Altar Guild is an essential and sacred ministry, preparing all that is needed to set the table for the sacrament of Eucharist.
 It is perfect for those who like to serve behind the scenes on small, friendly teams.
 The Altar Guild cares for the items that grace the altar – candles, linens, chalices, bread plates – before and after services.
 Hands-on training is provided, and volunteers serve with a partner for one hour once or twice each month, on Friday, Saturday or Sunday.
 Contact Leslie Saltsman, parishioner.

-Eucharistic Ministers assist the clergy to serve wine and bread during communion, read prayers or Scripture during the service and help receive the offering.
-Training is provided by the clergy.
-Volunteers have the option to “vest” (serve in white robes) or serve unvested.
-Eucharistic Ministers serve in teams on a rotating basis, once every month or couple of months.
-Contact Richard Saltsman, parishioner, for the 9:00 a.m. service and Julia Andrews, parishioner, for the 11:15 a.m. service.
+Lay Eucharistic Ministers (LEMs) assist the clergy with the serving of wine, and occasionally bread, during communion and read prayers or Scripture during the service.
+Depending on the service, they may also light the candles, carry the cross, and receive the offering.
+LEMs have the option to serve “vested” (wearing a white alb) or “unvested” and are generally scheduled for 1-2 services a month.
+Contact Richard Saltsman, parishioner, for the 9:00 a.m. service, and Julia Andrews, parishioner, for the 11:15 a.m. service.

 Eucharistic Visitors bring fellowship and communion once a month to St. John’s parishioners who are unable to attend services.
 Training is provided.
 Contact Penny Winder, parishioner.

 Adorning the altar and the nave with beautiful flowers and enriching the worship experience is a special form of reverence.
 If you would like to learn the art of creating flower arrangements for worship services and special events, please join us in the Flower Guild!
 Training is provided, the schedule is flexible, and Flower Guild teams rotate, serving one month at a time.
 Contact Liz Luck or Lizzie Glidden-Boyle, parishioners.

 Healing Prayer Ministry

 Healing prayer ministers listen, love, and pray with those who would like to receive healing prayer one-on-one at the 9:00 a.m. and 11:15 a.m. services.
 They offer these prayers during communion in the quiet, private Tower Chapel next to the sanctuary.
 The clergy provides training.
 Contact Peter Plocki or Tom Hebert, parishioners.